“Happiness is ideal, it is the work of the imagination.”

 From 1953 onwards, Pierre Bettencourt hunted butterflies in the company of his friend Jean Dubuffet and made his first collages out of butterfly wings.
 He later created his first assemblages, composed of various recycled materials found in nature (bone, flint, fabric, sponge, coffee grinds, egg shells, etc.), arranged in disturbing stagings of fantastical divinities, represented in a climate of violent eroticism combined with sacrality, devoted to an unknown and barbaric cult, possibly emerging from his extensive travels and passion for bygone civilisations.
 He created four hundred high reliefs in all, between 1954 and 1992.

 Long remaining confidential, deliberately withdrawn from art circuits or jealously guarded by those who become their trustees, the artworks of Pierre Bettencourt were exhibited at the Galerie René Drouin, the Galerie Daniel Cordier, followed by the Galerie Beaubourg, and finally that of Baudouin Lebon in Paris.
-They are currently conserved at the Centre Georges Pompidou, the musée de Grenoble, the Centre d'art contemporain de l'abbaye d'Auberive, Les Abattoirs de Toulouse, and the Musée d'Art Moderne de la Ville de Paris.
+They are currently conserved at the museums of Grenoble, Rennes, Strasbourg, Saint-Etienne, the Abattoirs in Toulouse, the Musée National d'Art Moderne, Paris and MAC's Grand Hornu, Belgium.

 Nearly seventy years after his first exhibition at the Galerie René Drouin, the Galerie Christophe Gaillard is delighted to pay tribute to the unique and timeless œuvre of this great artist on the occasion of this exhibition – the first ever dedicated to his butterfly-wing collages.